jessvb/zhorai/semantic-parser/README.md

 where input.txt is the corpus and the rest of the files in example/ are output files of the parser.

 ## Open Issues
-1. There is a bug for sentence structures in which there is an adverb that describes a verb that describes a noun (such as "Deserts don't get much rain."")
-This is a work in progress.
-2. What do we want to happen when a student describes an animal using another animal?
+1. What do we want to happen when a student describes an animal using another animal?
 For example, "tigers are scary cats"?